JULES OLITSKI "GRAPHIC SUITE II" (BLUSH) SILKSCREEN 1970

 Jules Olitski (1922-1977) is one of the most collected and accomplished artists associated with the color-field movement, if not 20th century American abstraction.

 Possibly one of the most "demanding" abstract artists - appreciating Olitski is not always easy.

 Some people on first glance dismiss his work from this period as simply being a mass of color.

-But Olitski asks you to get up close to the work, to loose yourself in the color, to consider how its created and contained on the picture plane and think about the conventions and strategies used by his contemporaries and forefathers active in abstraction.
+But Olitski asks you to get up close to the work, to loose yourself in the color, to consider how its created and contained on the picture plane...He wants the viewer to think about the conventions and strategies used by his contemporaries and forefathers active in abstraction.

 This lithograph from 1970 is a paradigm of Olitski.
-Unlike some of his contemporaries, such as Helen Frankenthaller, Sam Francis and Frank Stella, Olitksi only completed a small number of multiples.
+Unlike some of his contemporaries, associated with the color field painting, Olitksi only completed a small number of multiples.

 Questions about this piece?
 Contact us or call +1.844.440.4287

 Signed, numbered and dated '70 by the artist.

 35"H 26"W (work)

 Our inventory is divided between New York and Toronto.